Derived deformation theory of algebraic structures: Derived formal groups of algebraic structures and associated formal moduli problems

-between the $\infty$-category of dg-Lie algebras and derived formal groups.
 This equivalence is an analogue to the classical correspondence between formal/algebraic/Lie groups and Lie algebras.
 This equivalence holds true not only in the commutative case but also for iterated loop spaces and noncommutative moduli problems, see \cite[Proposition 2.15]{BKP}. \begin{rem} Note that $B_{fmp}$ is \emph{not} defined pointwise by the standard classifying space.
 If it was so, then, given a formal moduli problem $F$, for any Artinian cdga $R$, there would be an equivalence $B\Omega_{\eta_R}F(R)\simeq F(R)$, which would imply that $F(R)$ is connected.
 This is not the case, since $F(R)$ is equivalent to the nerve of the dg Lie algebra $\mathfrak{L}_F\otimes m_R$ (where $\mathfrak{L}_F$ is the dg Lie algebra of $F$ via Lurie-Pridham correspondence), and the connected components of the later are the equivalence classes of Maurer-Cartan elements of $\mathfrak{L}_F$. \end{rem}

-The tangent complex of a formal moduli problem $F$ has a canonical $\Omega$-spectrum structure.
-Indeed, for any integer $n$, one has a homotopy pullback of augmented Artinian cdgas

-where $\mathbb{K}\oplus\mathbb{K}[n]$ is the square zero extension of $\mathbb{K}$ by $\mathbb{K}[n]$.
-Such a square satisfies the conditions required to apply the infinitesimal cohesiveness property of $F$, and moreover $F(\mathbb{K})$ is contractible, hence inducing a weak equivalence of simplicial sets